Mike Opelka

-Early
+Early life

-Opelka was born in the "old Southside" of Chicago, back when it was a "dicey area".
+Opelka was born in the South Side section of Chicago, back when it was a "dicey area".
 As a big sports fan, he and his brothers would “cut school for opening day at Wrigley Field.
-We’d compete to be my dad’s plus one for Bears games.”
+We'd compete to be my dad’s plus one for Bears games.”

-Wanting out of Chicago, his father moved the family to Glenview, Illinois where Opelka attended Catholic schools.
+Wanting out of Chicago, his father moved the family to Glenview, Illinois, where Opelka attended Catholic schools.
 Despite moving to the "north shore", he has remained faithful to Chicago-area sports team, e.g., the White Sox, Bulls, Blackhawks, and Bears.

 As the "runt of the litter", Opelka used humor as a defense in his family.
 “My older brothers and my sense of humor were the only things that saved me from getting my ass kicked all the time,” he says.
 His grandfather taught Opelka about comedy.
 "He took me aside each New Year’s Eve and we’d watch the Marx Brothers and W.C.
 Fields movies.”